About

 To question the stability of architectural forms, bodies, and memory, I generate modular, rearrangeable sculptures.
 My chosen medium is often wood and sewn form; additionally, I employ performance, mold-making, and assemblage.
 These movable sculptures are made of a compilation of frame-like forms.
 I utilize negative and positive space, which is reminiscent of the duality of presence and absence during day-dreaming or dissociative states.

 The sculptures rely on elements that tether them back to the real, embodied world.
 For example, in Playing in the Skeletons of Construction, handmade wooden hinges connect the artwork to the existing gallery architecture.
-A found chessboard serves as an identifiable object amongst its more abstract counterparts in Material Snapshots.
-These points of connection reference therapeutic exercises which perform this same tethering of a body to the physical world.
+A found chessboard serves as an identifiable object amongst its more abstract counterparts in Sighed down These points of connection reference therapeutic exercises which perform this same tethering of a body to the physical world.

 The installation of sculptures onto specific architectures celebrates queer tendencies to disrupt the economy of space.
 My work reconfigures itself through movable components, which insert queer narratives directly into institutional spaces which are broadly run by heteropatriarchal forces.